I am not always able to respond to your emails.

 However, this is the internet, I don't live in a bubble, and so from time to time I have come across miscellaneous information from others which I found to be useful and significant.
 In addition to my own research method, I have then and thereafter researched the opinions of Trinitarian scholars and apologists as a comparative tool and self criticism method and some of their information has proven useful in various ways.
 Scholarly research has been mostly useful to me with respect to the raw facts concerning the Hebrew and Greek grammar of a dozen or so verses of the Bible.

-The following is an incomplete list of people who have contributed bits of information in some way to my research.
+The following is an incomplete list of people/resources who have contributed bits of information in some way to my research.

 - New Advent (Catholic website): Excellent and easy to use resource for early Christian writings.

 - Anthony Buzzard - miscellaneous facts and information which I have come across.

-- Jehovah's Witnesses: Collections of scholarly quotations (mostly quotations from Trinitarian Hebrew/Greek scholars concerning translation issues).
+- Jehovah's Witnesses - some collections of scholarly quotations (mostly quotations from Trinitarian Hebrew/Greek scholars concerning translation issues).

 - Christadelphians.org - miscellaneous information.

 - Robert Bowman (Trinitarian Apologist) - misc. apologetic information from a Trinitarian perspective.
 Also, his Trinity Outline and his document "Sharp's Rule and Antitrinitarian Theologies."

-- William M. Watchel (unknown) - important information regarding the word morphe at Philippians 2:6.
+- William M. Watchel (unknown) - information regarding the word morphe at Philippians 2:6.

 - Daniel Wallace (Trinitarian Greek expert) - Greek Grammar Beyond the Basics, important information regarding Colwell's Rule as it relates to John 1:1, his document "Sharp Redivivus" A Reexamination of the Granville Sharp Rule, his document "Greek Grammar and the Personality of the Holy Spirit," and misc. other writings.

 - Trinitarian Scholars - miscellaneous information from various scholars concerning the original language grammar or manuscript variant details of certain verses.

-- Messiah Truth Project (Jewish) - very important information regarding the intent of names in Isaiah and the details of the Hebrew text at Zechariah 12:10.
+- Messiah Truth Project (Jewish) - important information regarding the intent of names in Isaiah and the details of the Hebrew text at Zechariah 12:10.

 - Berend de Boer (Trinitarian) - good information concerning the history of KJV version of 1 Timothy 3:16 in the early church.